python/mypy/docs/source/error_code_list.rst

 Check that naming is consistent [name-match]
 --------------------------------------------

-The definition of a named tuple must be named consistently when using the call-based syntax:
+The definition of a named tuple or a TypedDict must be named consistently when using the call-based syntax.
+Example:

 .. code-block:: python